is4tomj/is4tomj-hugo/content/posts/0005-detailed-and-broad.md

 ---
 title: "Patent Drafting: Detailed and Broad, Never Vague"
-description: "Patents should be both clear and detailed with broad claims, but never vague."
+description: "Patents should be clear and detailed with broad claims, but never vague."
 publishdate: "2016-11-01"
 draft: false
 date: "2016-11-01"